fbpx

 Day 10 - Cusco

-Today you’ll enjoy free time to relax, shop for souvenirs or see more of Cusco's sights.
+Today you’ll enjoy free time to relax, shop for souvenirs or see more of Cusco's sites.
 Maybe head to a cafe on the Plaza de Armas, or if you're a thrill-seeker, try mountain biking in the hills surrounding Cusco.
-You might also want to go for a walk through Seven Borreguitos – one of the most Instagrammable streets in Cusco!
-In the evening, you might want to chew the fat with your group over dinner and share photos of your Machu Picchu experience.
-Cusco is also a hotspot for fun nightlife, so if you’re feeling like a boogie or a cocktail (or three), grab your new mates and hit the streets.
+You might also want to go for a walk through Seven Borreguitos – one of the most photogenic streets in Cusco.
+In the evening, you might want to head out to dinner with your group and share photos of your Machu Picchu experience.
+Cusco is also a hotspot for fun nightlife, so if you’re feeling like a boogie or a cocktail, grab your new mates and hit the streets.

 Day 11 - Puno

 This morning, travel by bus through the Altiplano plateau to Puno.
 The town is known as the folklore capital of Peru and is famous for its traditional dances.
 If you're lucky, your visit might coincide with an evening parade, when the streets fill with costumed dancers and musicians.
-Once you're settled, head out in town and shake your tailfeather!
+When you’re settled, maybe head out and make the most of the nightlife.

 Day 12 - Lake Titicaca (Homestay)

-Puno sits on Lake Titicaca's shores, the world's highest navigable lake.
+Puno sits on Lake Titicaca's shores – the world's highest navigable lake.
 Today, you'll take a tour of the lake by slow motorboat, stopping off to visit the Uros floating islands.
 The Uros peoples built these islands to isolate themselves from rival tribes in ancient times.
 They're built completely from multiple layers of totora reeds, which grow in the shallows of the lake.
-Tonight, enjoy a homestay in a local community on Llachon – a cosy mud-brick house with shared drop-toilets (no shower is available here).
+Tonight is your homestay in a local community on Llachon – a cosy mud-brick house with shared drop-toilets (no shower is available here).
 It can get quite cold, but the homestay will provide plenty of blankets.
 It’s recommended that you pack thermals and plenty of layers.
 Help your host family with their daily activities or maybe play a game of soccer in the village.

 Day 13 - Puno